singlestore-labs/singlestore-planes-reference-architecture-node/README.md

 3. Open `init.sql` and adjust the S3 credentials to match your S3 bucket in both queries.

+   Remove `, "endpoint_url":"http://minio:9000/"`.  "endpoint_url" is only needed if you're using an S3-compatible blob store.

+   Set `aws_access_key_id` and `aws_secret_access_key` to match your AWS bucket.

+   Set `region` to your AWS region.

+   If you named your buckets differently or you have a folder inside your bucket, you may need to change the bucket name to the bucket name and folder name.
+E.g. if I had a bucket named 'plane-app' and a folder inside named 'countries', I'd change the bucket from `countries` to `S3_BUCKET=plane-app/countries`

 4. Spin up a SingleStore [Managed Service trial](https://msql.co/3iQ0SE8) cluster.

 5. Copy `init.sql` into the query editor and run all queries to create the two tables and start the two data ingest pipelines.